Conference Menu

 The emission, transformation, transport, and deposition of air pollutants and greenhouse gases (GHGs) impact air quality, climate change, and human and environmental health.
 This symposium invites presentations based on field campaigns, laboratory experiments, and modeling studies, on a broad range of current issues in atmospheric chemistry – driven by the changing nature or urban air pollution, the increasing severity of wildfires, environmental impacts of sector activities, and the health and climate impacts of particulate matter.
 Topics will include: 1) Urban air quality, including indoor air chemistry, volatile chemical products, and wintertime air quality 2) Wildfire atmospheric chemistry – including emissions, transformation, and transport; 3) Air pollutant and GHG emissions from sector activities (e.g., oil and gas, landfills, resource development, agriculture); and 4) multi-phase chemical processes and mechanisms relevant to the atmosphere

-Chemistry of Environmental Interfaces (AN/EN/SS)
+Chemistry of Environmental Interfaces (EN)

 Organizers